-Diabetes is a metabolic disease and high sugar or glucose is one of its component.
-Very often , common enemies like blood pressure, high cholesterol and Diabetes travel together.
-These 3 as a group then cause damage to various organs of body.
+Diabetes is a metabolic disease and high sugar or glucose is one of its components.
+Very often, common enemies like blood pressure, high cholesterol, and Diabetes travel together.
+These 3 as a group then cause damage to various organs of the body.
 These Diabetic complications are preventable if a patient keeps his or her chemistry in a normal range.
-To keep all parameters in normal range, it is important to check them periodically.
+To keep all parameters in the normal range, it is important to check them periodically.

-Aim of routine checkup is to monitor Glucose trends, lipid trends , Blood pressure goals and to have a watch on diabetic complications particularly for eyes, kidneys, nerves and heart .
+Routine checkups aim to monitor Glucose trends, lipid trends, Blood pressure goals and to have a watch on diabetic complications, particularly for the eyes, kidneys, nerves, and heart.

 Following is a summary of tests recommended for Diabetic patients by all international organizations: